-Depending on the makeup, good ol’ soap and water after all these years is still a great way to take off all that makeup after being caked up throughout the day.
-No matter how much wipes you use, your face is not totally clean – you still need a proper sink session.
+Most of the time, good ol’ face cleanser is still a great way to take off all that makeup after being caked up throughout the day.
+No matter how much wipes you use, your face is not totally clean — you still need a proper sink session.
 Opt for a cleanser that wouldn’t irritate your skin and also try to avoid plenty rubbing.

-This is not the time to put in some arm power, so avoid excessive rubbing as your skin hates that.
-After washing properly, you can apply a mild cleanser then moisturize your face and you’re good to go!
+Speaking of rubbing, this is not the time to put in some arm power.
+In order words, avoid excessive rubbing as your skin hates that.
+After washing properly, you can follow up with the rest of your daily skincare routine.

 #4.
 Coconut oil

 Cleopatra’s flawless skin didn’t just happen.
-The use of milk on skin is one beauty secret that has been around for centuries and has proven to be amazing for the skin.
+The use of milk on skin is one beauty secret that has been around for centuries and has proven to be amazing.
 So, while milk helps take the makeup off, it also nourishes your skin.
 How’s that for using one stone to kill two birds?

-The fat and protein found in milk (whole milk) helps retain moisture.
+In addition, the fat and protein found in milk (whole milk) helps retain moisture.
 That means you not only get rid of your makeup but also have some serious moisture locked in.
 Apply milk on your face and then wipe off with a cotton pad for best result.

 #6.
 Vaseline (petroleum jelly)

-Who would have thunk that our dear old Vaseline would top a list like this?
+Who would have thought that our dear old Vaseline would top a list like this?
 Forgive us for we have taken you for granted, using you for every and anything without giving you proper accolades.